wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-07-18-decluttering-with-functional-programming.md

 In the code in this article, I will use the sigil-less variables whenever possible.

 Raku has several types of sequence data structures.
 In the code below I will use [lists and arrays](https://docs.raku.org/language/list) and [ranges](https://docs.raku.org/type/Range).
 The main difference between a list and an array in Raku is that a list is immutable, which means that once created, it can't be modified.
 So it is a read-only data structure.
-Arrays are mutable, so we can update the elements, extend them, shrink them etc.
+To 'update' an immutable data structure, you need to create an updated copy.
+Arrays on the other hand are mutable, so we can update their elements, extend them, shrink them etc. All updates happen in place on the original.

-Raku's arrays are similar to Python's lists and Raku's lists are (mostly) similar to Python's tuples, which are also immutable.
+Raku's arrays are similar to Python's lists and Raku's lists are similar to Python's tuples, which are also immutable.
 Apart from the syntax, ranges in Raku are similar to ranges in Python, and both are immutable.

 ```perl6
 my @array1 = 1,2,3; #=> an array because of the '@' sigil